total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 The function accepts an array as an argument, then converts it to a `Set`, then returns it as a new array.
 This is a common pattern for when you want to have unique values inside your array.

 While this function operates effectively at runtime, it lacks type safety.
-It currently allows an array of `any` type, and as seen in the tests, the return type is also typed as `any`:
+It transforms any array passed in into `any[]`.

 ```typescript
 it("returns an array of unique values", () => {